 With Ultrabooks, there are a few key features they should have.
 Though these laptops may be similar, due to having the same/similar processor, they may vary in memory storage, screen resolution, and more.
 Processing speed is also important though, again, these will likely be similar given that they all come from Intel.

-To help you get started with your search, here is our choice for best ultrabook for gaming.
+To help you get started with your search, here is our choice for the best ultrabook for gaming.
 These Ultrabooks are fast, have great memory, and provide awesome graphics.

 Best Ultrabook For Gaming Comparison Table